Wolox/async-requests/README.md

 The client can then make a GET request to the returned URL.
 If the job's completed, it will get a response code and a json body.
 Otherwise, a `202` code will be returned

+`MyComputeHeavyWorker` must return an array with two components.
+The first one must be the status code, the second one must be the response that will be sent to the client.
+Take into account that the response must respond to `to_json`.

 ## About ##